Cuneiform Writing: History, Meaning, Symbols, and Facts

 Cuneiform was a writing system invented by the ancient Sumer people of the Mesopotamian region (ancient Middle East).
 According to historians, this form of writing emerged about 5,000 years ago, making it the world’s first-known written language.
 For over 3,000 years, the cuneiform script remained the dominant written language in the known world, before it was replaced by alphabetical scripts.

-Below World History Edu explore the history, meaning, and significance of cuneiform writing.
+In the article below, World History Edu takes an in-depth look into the history, meaning, and significance of cuneiform writing.

 Origin story of Cuneiform writing

 Many consider the origin of writing as the origin of Sumerian cuneiform due to how old the cuneiform writing system is.

 The ancient Sumerians of southern Mesopotamia (located in what is now southern Iraq) are widely held as the civilization that invented cuneiform writing around 3500 BCE.
 The writing form would then span from the early Bronze Age to the Common Era, around 75 CE.

 Cuneiform was used by all the great civilizations that emerged from ancient Mesopotamia, including the Akkadians, the Babylonians, the Assyrians, the Elamites, Hatti, and the Persians.
 For centuries, those inscriptions on clay tablets were used by city administrators and priests of temples to keep record of ration allocation and the grain, sheep and other forms of goods that were received.

 Cuneiform writing was also used to take records of activities pertaining to business and trade.
 It was also the primary writing language used by story writers, poets, and letter writers.

 Beginning around 100 BCE, cuneiform script stated getting replaced by alphabetic script, primarily the Aramaean alphabet.